jay-dennis/random-git/readme.md

 Random-git.py creates a random git history from scratch because, well, why not.
-Use responsibly.
+Developed for educational purposes; use responsibly.